Casillasv7495/Management-of-Information-Systems-Material/README.md

 # Management-of-Information-Systems-Material
 Management of Information Systems Material

-This repository contains a generalized flow model for teaching Information Systems concepts.
+Welcome to this repository designed to support teaching and research in Information Systems.
-The model illustrates how organizations respond to business challenges through strategic planning, collaboration, technology adoption, and the information system lifecycle to achieve measurable improvements in performance.
+The materials here offer a comprehensive, generalized framework for understanding how businesses address challenges through information systems strategy, technology adoption, and organizational collaboration.

 ![Business Flow Diagram](diagram.png)